Best document scanner: Wireless, handheld, and portable scanning for your home office

 Will you need two-sided scanning?

 Whether you’re scanning bills, important memos, or reports, you’re almost certainly going to want a scanner that can scan them without requiring you to manually flip them over.
-Good double-sided scanners can deliver this feature with quick scanning and added software tools that automatically organize your documents in the cloud.
+Good double-sided scanners can deliver this feature with quick scanning and added software tools that automatically organize your materials in the cloud.
 Quick tip: For two-sided scanning, look for a scanner that does around 30 scans per minute.

 Best double-sided document scanner: Fujitsu ScanSnap iX1500 Deluxe